Newport Pagnell: History

-The town was first mentioned in the Domesday Book of 1086 as Neuport, Old English for 'New Market Town', but by that time, the old Anglo-Saxon town was dominated by the Norman invaders.
+The town was first mentioned in the Domesday Book of 1086 as Neuport, (Note: Old English for 'New Market Town') but, by that time, the old Anglo-Saxon town was dominated by the Norman invaders.
 The suffix 'Pagnell' came later when the manor passed into the hands of the Pagnell (Paynel) family.
-It was the principal town of the "Three Hundreds of Newport", the north Buckinghamshire district that had almost the same boundary as the modern City of Milton Keynes unitary authority area.
-The Grade I listed parish Church of St Peter and St Paul, Newport Pagnell is first recorded in the mid 1100s.
+It was the principal town of the Three Hundreds of Newport, the north Buckinghamshire district that had almost the same boundary as the modern City of Milton Keynes unitary authority area.
+The parish church of St Peter and St Paul is first recorded in the mid-1100s.

-The Grade I listed Tickford Bridge, over the River Ouzel (or Lovat), was built in 1810.
-It is one of just a few cast iron bridges in Britain that still carry modern road traffic.
+The Grade I listed Tickford Bridge, over the river Ouzel (or Lovat), was built in 1810; it is one of just a few cast iron bridges in Britain that still carry modern road traffic.
 Near the footbridge at the side, there is a plaque placed by Newport Pagnell Historical Society that gives details of its history and construction.
-The Ouzel joins the Great Ouse nearby, and a large set of sluice gates – used to control downstream flooding – is located near the bridge.
+The Ouzel joins the Great Ouse nearby and a large set of sluice gates – used to mitigate downstream flooding – is located near the bridge.

-Between 1817 and 1864, the town was linked to the Grand Junction Canal at Great Linford via the Newport Pagnell Canal.
+Between 1817 and 1864, the town was linked to the Grand Junction Canal at Great Linford, via the Newport Pagnell Canal.
 In 1862, the canal owners sold the route to the London and North Western Railway.

-For a hundred years (1867 to 1967), Newport Pagnell was served by Newport Pagnell railway station, the terminus on the Wolverton to Newport Pagnell branch line.
-(The route is now a rail trail, part of the Milton Keynes redway system.)
+Between 1867 and 1967, the town was served by Newport Pagnell railway station, the terminus on the Wolverton to Newport Pagnell branch line.
+The route is now a rail trail, part of the Milton Keynes redway system.

-The population of Newport Pagnell and its hinterland at the 1801 Census was 17,576; by 1911 it had grown to 14,428.
-The population of Newport Pagnell Urban District alone is first recorded at the 1911 Census as 4,238 and had reached 4,743 by 1961.
+The population of Newport Pagnell and its hinterland at the 1801 Census was 17,576; by 1911, it had grown to 14,428.
+(Note: "Newport Pagnell PLU/RegD through time | Population Statistics | Males and Females" (PLU means Poor Law Union, RegD is Civil Registration District.
+The "hinterland" is large, almost coterminous with the modern City of Milton Keynes district.))
+The population of Newport Pagnell Urban District alone is first recorded at the 1911 Census as 4,238, reaching 4,743 by 1961.
+At the 2021 census, the population of the civil parish had reached 15,594.